Life on board

 Take a look at our films about our previous sailing adventures!

-What is it like to sail on board Götheborg of Sweden as a deckhand?
+What is it like to sail on board Götheborg of Sweden?
 Have a look at what happens on board: From bringing your passport when you sign on, to rig training, lessons, fire round, lookout post – and all the other fun things that happen on board!

 The adventurer Linda Åkerberg who runs Wilderness Stories joined the very first sailing leg on the Asia Expedition 2022/2023, The Pioneer Leg.
 She describes life on board in a beautiful way!

 ”Brassa styrbord!
 Hala hals och skot!”.
 The commands hail up on deck as I’m lying in my bed below, trying to get some rest before my last night watch.
 The hull cracks as the waves lift the ship up and down and the sound of water just less than a meter from my head, accompanies the shouting above.
 And just like that, it all makes sense ...